core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the server hosting the topic-data resource returns a successful response (typically 2.05 Content) with the data and the Observe Option.
 If no Observe Option is present in the response, the client should assume that the subscription was not successful.

-If the topic is not yet in the FULLY CREATED state (see {{topic-lifecycle}}), the broker returns an error response (typically 4.04 Not Found).
+If the topic is not yet in the FULLY CREATED state (see {{topic-lifecycle}}), the server returns an error response (typically 4.04 Not Found).

 The following response codes are defined for the Subscribe operation: